LukaszAGH/X-ray-superlattice-diffraction/README.md

-# 🧪 XRD Superlattice Simulator
+# 🧪 X-ray Spectra Generator
-**Python-based command-line tool for simulating and comparing X-ray diffraction (XRD) spectra** of perovskite-based superlattices like **LSMO/BTO** and **PTO** on **STO substrates**.
+Python-based command-line tool for simulating X-ray diffraction (XRD) spectra of perovskite-based nanomaterials and superlattices, including LSMO/BTO on STO substrates.

-📊 The tool supports performance comparison of different simulation algorithms (e.g. ideal vs Monte Carlo) and generates plots, output files, and benchmark visualizations.
+The program allows fully parameterized simulations for both ideal crystal lattices and Monte Carlo-based structures with random distortions, enabling the study of how defects and fluctuations affect diffraction spectra.

-Used in a scientific publication on Monte Carlo-based modeling of superlattice XRD - Journal of Applied Crystallography.
+Used as part of scientific research on Monte Carlo modeling of superlattice XRD — Journal of Applied Crystallography (**https://doi.org/10.1107/S160057672500370X**).

 ---

 ## 🚀 Features

-- ✅ Multiple calculation modes: `ideal` and `monte_carlo`
+- ✅ Fully configurable simulations – no predefined scenarios, full control over parameters

-- ⚙️ Multi-threaded and sequential simulation modes
+- 🧮 Ideal and Monte Carlo calculation modes

-- 🔍 Configurable d-spacing, theta range, resolution and noise
+- 📊 Performance reports after each run – execution time, CPU usage, and RAM usage graphs

-- 🧩 5 predefined use cases (LSMO/BTO & PTO)
+- 📦 Built-in atomic_data database with experimental scattering coefficients for multiple elements (customizable)

-- 📈 Auto-generated plots and optional peak highlighting
+- 🖼️ One combined result image – all plots in a single figure for easy comparison

-- 🧪 Scientific-grade output ready for further analysis
+- 🔬 Suitable for scientific-grade analysis and automated processing via CLI

 ---